 One of the Festival aims is to maintain contact with Purbeck schools through either workshops or masterclasses.
 This has captured the imagination of local supporters who have given generously to fund the events we have held each year so far.
 Natalie is an inspiring teacher with cello students both here in the UK and worldwide.
 Her love of the cello and her belief in the life-enhancing power of music-making are communicated instantly whenever she plays and also when she speaks.

-This year, several masterclasses will take place during the festival with the festival musicians and talented young musicians in addition to the children’s concert on Saturday 11:30am at the Fine Foundation Gallery.
+In 2017 several masterclasses will took place during the festival with the festival musicians and talented young musicians in addition to the children’s concert.

 Harp Masterclass with Marie – Pierre Langlamet on Wednesday August 30th, 10:30am,Harman’s Cross Village Hall BH19 3EB